DavesCodeMusings/CloudPi/docs/deploy-nginx.md

 >Refer to Monty Python's The Holy Grail for the source of the phrase.

 ## Revisting Portainer for HTTPS Redirection
+To see how Nginx can be used for redirection, take a look at the [post-deploy.yml file for Portainer](https://github.com/DavesCodeMusings/CloudPi/blob/main/portainer/post-deploy.yml).
+Running the playbook before Nginx was installed results in tasks being skipped.
+Running the playbook after Nginx is installed results in a file being added to Nginx's configuration directory.

+Here's what it looks like:

 ```
 pi@mypi:~/cloudpi/portainer $ ansible-playbook post-deploy.yml